Dylan-DPC-zz/cargo-doctor/README.md

 $ cargo install cargo-doctor
 ```

-You will need nightly to run this crate as of 0.1.2.

 (Please check cargo's documentation to learn how cargo install works and how to set up your system so it finds binaries installed by cargo.)